STIXProject/stixproject.github.io/getting-started/sample-walkthrough/index.md

 The delimiter `##comma##` is used to represent a list of values.
 The reason this is used instead of a literal ',' is that a literal ',' is often found in actual data and we didn't want to worry about having to escape it all the time.
 So when you see `##comma##` just think of it as a token-separated list of values where the token is `##comma##`.
 In this case, we have three values: 10.0.0.0, 10.0.0.1, and 10.0.0.2.
 Taking the list of values in combination with apply_condition and condition, this field essentially states that the observable pattern matches when the target IP address "Equals" "ANY" of 10.0.0.0, 10.0.0.1, or 10.0.0.2.
 If we had different condition or apply_condition attributes, the indicator would match differently.
 If necessary you can override the delimiter by specifying the `@delimiter` attribute, but in most cases the default should work fine.

 If the observable pattern inside an Indicator matches the data that is being tested against, we say that the Indicator has "triggered".
 This means that whatever the indicator is indicating (ha) might be present: if there's a title and description, you could look inside that to see what it means.
-If there's an Indicated_TTP, the indicator triggering indicates (yes there's a lot of indicating going on) that the TTP might be being practices in your infrastructure.
+If there's an Indicated_TTP, the indicator triggering indicates (yes there's a lot of indicating going on) that the TTP might be being practiced in your infrastructure.

 ## Summary